Closive/Closive/moreinfo~.md

+hello,

-- 👋 Hi, I’m @Closive
+I’m @Closive

 - 👀 I’m interested in making games using RPGMaker MV and using Javascript Language.

-- 🌱 I’m currently learning on few performance tools for the Javascript and tweaking specific codes that may be useful for my game
+- 🌱 I’m currently learning on few performance tools for the Javascript and tweaking specific codes that may be useful

+-(^ ^*)/ also trading TF2 items,steam trading cards for either exchange or buying one^^

-- 📫You contact me via discord close#6910 or my email izacgonda911@gmail.com
+- 📫You contact me via discord close#6910 for trades or my email izacgonda911@gmail.com

+Also thanks,@Cult Of Martians for the source~

 <!---
-Closive/Strawman Close is an Steam/RPGMaker MV user and uses Javascript to do code editing and as well finding useful public sourcecodes.
+Closive/Strawman Close is an Steam/RPGMaker MV user and uses Javascript to do size limiter(CLI),code editing,and as well finding useful public sourcecodes for use.
 --->
 # Size Limit [![Cult Of Martians][cult-img]][cult]